fesimaxu/fesimaxu/README.md

 - 👋 Hi, I’m @fesimaxu
-- 👀 I’m interested in python, data science, clouding and everything automation of data
+- 👀 I’m interested in backend and blockchain engineering
-- 🌱 I’m currently learning python and data science
+- 🌱 I’m currently learning backend and blockchain engineering
-- 💞️ I’m looking to collaborate on python and data analysis
+- 💞️ I’m looking to collaborate on anything backend on web2 and web3
 - 📫 How to reach me drop a messagge
 - I'm interested in machine learning
 <!---